HannesDiemerling/IV-Implementation/iv_in_python.md

 ## IV Process Description

-The IV process comprises the following core steps:
+The IV process can be divided into the following steps:

 1. **Initialization:**
-    A small subset of the available data (e.g., the first few samples) is used to train a copy of the classifier.
+    A portion of the available data (the amount is user-definable) is used to train a classifier instance.
 This initial training set must be smaller than the complete dataset.

-2. **Incremental Prediction & Recording:**
+2. **Prediction & Recording:**
-    - The remaining samples are processed in batches.
+    - The remaining dataset is split up in batches, smallest batch size must be one.
     - For each batch, the classifier makes predictions on the unseen samples.
     - For every sample in the batch, the outcome (1 for a correct prediction or 0 for an incorrect one) is recorded along with the current training set size.

-3. **Training Set Expansion:**
+3. **IV Iteration:**
-    After recording the prediction outcomes, the new samples are added to the training set, and the classifier is retrained.
-This iterative process continues until all samples have been processed.
+    Step 2 is repeated until all samples are processed.

 4. **Posterior Distribution Computation:**
-    Based on the recorded IV outcomes, the probability to classify a new sample correctly for a given training set size \( n \) is modeled as:
+    The probability to classify a new sample correctly for a given training set size \( n \) is modeled as:

     $$
     p_n(outcome=1) = \text{asymptote} - \frac{\text{offset\_factor}}{n}